DinoTheDeveloper/DinoTheDeveloper/README.md

   <br />
   <img src="https://komarev.com/ghpvc/?username=DinoTheDeveloper&style=flat-square&color=blue" alt=""/>
 <h2>
  Hey there!
-I'm Costandino, a software engineer with two years of work experience under my belt.
-I absolutely love coding, working out at the gym, and riding bikes.
-But you know what I'm really passionate about?
-Flying aeroplanes!
-I'm a certified pilot and it brings me an incredible sense of freedom.
+I'm Costandino, a software engineer.
+I absolutely love coding, working out at the gym, riding bikes, and flying aeroplanes!.
 <br /> <br>
 I'm always eager to learn new things and take on challenges.
 Working in teams is where I shine, delivering the best results through collaboration.
 So if you're looking for a dedicated software engineer who codes with passion, loves to fly, and thrives in a team environment, I'm your guy.
 Let's create something amazing together!
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>